dataiscool/docu-crawler/README.md

 **YAML Config Error**: Install YAML support: `pip install docu-crawler[yaml]`

 **SSL Certificate Error**: The crawler uses proper SSL verification by default.

+**InvalidURLError**: Ensure the URL starts with `http://` or `https://`

+**ContentTooLargeError**: The default maximum content size is 10MB.
+Large files are skipped to prevent memory issues.

+**Connection Errors**: Check your network connection and ensure the target website is accessible.
+The crawler will retry failed requests up to 3 times.

+## Limitations

+- **JavaScript-rendered content**: The crawler does not execute JavaScript, so content rendered dynamically by JavaScript will not be captured.
+- **Authentication**: The crawler does not support authenticated sessions or login forms.
+- **Rate limiting**: Always respects robots.txt and implements rate limiting, but some sites may still block aggressive crawling.
+- **Large files**: Files larger than 10MB are skipped to prevent memory issues.
+- **Content types**: Only HTML content is processed.
+Binary files, images, PDFs, etc. are skipped.

 ## Contributing